 - Do not upload material that you do not own unless you have already received permission from the copyright owner to do so.
 If at all possible, link out to the material online.
 For example, if you find a YouTube video that you would like students to watch, do not download the video and upload it into Populi; rather, you can just embed the video into the lesson, or create a link to the video on YouTube.

 - Feel free to link to websites and open access journal articles found freely available on the web.

-- If you would like to post an article that is not freely available online or via the OCOM Library, fill out a Course Reserve Request Form.
+- If you would like to post an article that is not freely available online or via the OCOM Library, you conduct a Fair Use Analysis.
+If you deem your use falls under Fair Use, then feel free to use the material.
+If you have concerns about its use, fill out a Course Reserve Request Form.
 A library staff member will legally obtain the article for you and send you a PDF or a link that you can then post into Populi.

 Faculty members may request materials to be placed on reserve.
-Course reserves can be in electronic format (such as a PDF of a journal article that is posted in Populi or Moodle), or the physical item may be place on reserve in the library for 24-hour checkout (for example, an entire book or a chart).
+Course reserves can be in electronic format (such as a PDF of a journal article that is posted in Populi), or the physical item may be placed on reserve in the library for 1 week checkout (for example, an entire book or a chart).

 Many films (both documentaries and feature films) require a public performance license to be purchased.
 The sponsoring club is responsible for the funding of the performance license, and a license or permission must be secured even if the film is acquired from a personal collection, rental store, or library.
 For smaller, independent productions, students may contact the distributor directly to ask for permission.
 Proof of purchase of a required license must be presented to the Student Services Manager prior to advertising for the event.